rushit-deriv/strike/README.md

 - Fork-friendly and redistribution-friendly

 Compliance steps for this repository:
 - Retain the original `LICENSE` file (Apache 2.0) from Cline in the repository
 - Preserve attribution in documentation (this README) and any NOTICE-equivalent files
 - Maintain existing license notices in source files where present
-- Add your own copyright notice for new code contributed under this repository
+- Add your own copyright notice for new code contributed

 If your distribution adds additional components under different terms, clearly indicate the licensing for those components in their directories and in the documentation.